phamchivy/Web_E-commerce/Readme.md

 Make sure to enable "Less secure app access" or use an App Password if you have 2FA enabled on Gmail.

 ## 👨‍💻 Author
-Developed by Phạm Chí VỹVỹ
+- Developed by Phạm Chí Vỹ
-Student at Hanoi University of Science and Technology Electronics and Telecommunication Engineering
+- Student at Hanoi University of Science and Technology
+- Electronics and Telecommunication Engineering

 📌 Preview